 The Great Hearts CEO and Management Team work with the Headmasters and schools and offer essential support.
-For more information about Great Hearts, please visit the website, www.greatheartsaz.org.
+For more information about Great Hearts, please visit the Great Hearts AZ websites.
 The Great Hearts management team includes:

-As of August 1, 2018, the company's senior team consists of:
+As of August 1, 2019, the company's senior team consists of: